dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 ### Other reviews

-There are many other reviews that seem scientifically solid, but aren't nearly as comprehensive as those above.
+There are many other reviews that seem scientifically solid, but just aren't as comprehensive as those above.
 Here's a representative snippet from each:

 | paper | snippet |
 |-|-|